96rocks/rock960/installation/mac-sd.md

-## Mac OS X Host
+## macOS Host

-This section show how to install an operating system to your Helio X20 using the SD Card method on a Mac OS X host computer.
+This section show how to install an operating system to your ROCK960 using the SD Card method on a macOS host computer.
 ***

 - **Step 1**: Prepare MicroSD card